 Dynatrace stores and retains different types of monitored data from your environments.
-The following table shows the general retention periods for service data (PurePath), Real User Monitoring (user actions and user sessions), synthetic monitors, Log Analytics, metric timeseries data, and Session Replay.
+The following table shows the general retention periods for service data (PurePath), Real User Monitoring (user actions and user sessions), synthetic monitors, Log Analytics, and metric timeseries data.

 Data retention by type

 ||Configurable||Shared with distributed trace and code service insights|

 ||Configurable from 5-90 days.
 Specific files can be included/excluded.||File-based NFS storage; Storage requirements and costs|